Underfloor heating and cooling on suspended floors

 A third method involves expanded polystyrene panels (EPS) such as Uponor Siccus FX.

-Expanded polystyrene panels are 25 to 30mm thick.
+Expanded polystyrene panels are 30mm thick.
 Pre-formed grooves in the panels are designed to fit 16mm PEX circuits snugly underneath your finished floor surface.
 The aluminium face conducts heat from the hydronic circuits evenly through the floor surface.
 Lay cement sheets over the panels then apply your floor finishes.
 For greater thermal mass, increase the thickness of the cement sheets.

 Expanded polystyrene panel